The OVO Hydro is gearing up for its biggest year yet, with Dua Lipa and Stormzy among the headliners.

 Lockdown didn’t stop her from working on some incredible projects, including a Future Nostalgia remix album and a virtual concert that was streamed around the world.

-The Script, an Irish rock band, will also perform live in front of a Glasgow audience next year.
+The Script, an Irish rock band, will also perform live in Glasgow next year.